lbrensk/UFBI2018.github.io/MarconiS.md

 plot(y, best_mod_pred, pch=4)
 ```
 IMAGE
+Let's see how much it is performing on the training set:
 ```{r}
 svm_accuracy = sum(y == best_mod_pred)/length(y)
 svm_accuracy
 ```

+Not bad!
+But remember: that is what the model has **memorized**, not necessarily what it **learned**!
+What does it mean?
+Simply that the model used the same data to build a relationship between the species labels and the features provided.
+It memorized what's the pattern observed for these data, adn is prone to over perform on them.
+Sometimes, it may have learned patterns that don't even realy exist!
+That is why it is important to test our model on new data, and see if what it says it learned, is not the Christmas poem!

 ```{r}
 x <- data.matrix(test_set[,-(1:2)])
 y_test <- factor(test_set$species_id)